andreicsp/upyflow/docs/source/intro.rst

 Introduction
 ============

-MPYFlow is a micro-sized Python library for executing graphs specified in configuration files.
+upyflow is a micro-sized Python library for executing graphs specified in configuration files.
 The intended application handling processing dependency injection allowing application components to be easily wired together.

 Features